Types of Social Security Benefit Claims Available

 SSI benefits provide income to a disabled person who meets the financial requirements of the Social Security System.
 There are very restrictive limitations on what assets you can have and what income you can make and receive these benefits.
 The benefits are designed for people who have no other income or support.

-If you qualify for SSI you can get up to $603 a month.
-You will be entitled to medical coverage under the Medicaid system.
+If you qualify for SSI you will be entitled to medical coverage under the Medicaid system.

 If you are found disabled, benefits start the month after you file.